 REITs invest in all sectors of the real estate market, including apartment buildings, hotels, retail locations, warehouses, and more.

-- Be taxed as a corporation.
+- Being taxed as a corporation.

 The Pros and Cons of Investing in REITs